For a lens on Swiss identity, check out the best movies Switzerland’s film industry has to offer.

 War Photographer (2001)

 European countries with financially limited film industries often produce naturally gifted and determined documentary filmmakers.
 For many, it appears to be the logical step when presented with technical and monetary constraints.
 Documentaries are cheaper to produce, research, and put together, but still able to garner starkly moving and insightful educative material.
 Christian Frei’s War Photographer is one such gem.
-Focusing on the life and work of revered war photographer James Nachtwey, the film also analyses the broader scope of combat journalism and the psychological issues that it raises.
+Focusing on the life and work of revered war photographer James Nachtwey, this Swiss movie also analyses the broader scope of combat journalism and the psychological issues that it raises.
 The film questions how far a journalist should get involved when witnessing and documenting the destruction of war.

 Real-life piano prodigy Teo Gheorghiu plays Vitus, a 12-year-old boy burdened with the strain of being a world-class piano player.
 Directed by veteran Swiss filmmaker Fried M. Muer, Vitus‘s fantastical feelgood storyline seeks to entertain rather than analyze.
 Muer’s film is hugely uplifting and brimming with emotion, although it might be a little too sentimental for some.
 It’s evident however that Muer is enjoying himself immensely; he produces a keen enthusiasm that gushes from the screen to engulf viewers.

 Directed by Ursula Meier, Home is perhaps the best piece of art-house cinema to come out of Switzerland.
 Shot mostly in Bulgaria, Marthe (Isabelle Huppert) lives with her family on the edge of a deserted highway.
 When renewed construction turns their residence into a permanent traffic jam, how will it affect their previously solitary and sheltered existence?
-A modern parable of home invasion, the film benefits from Meier’s original direction to make for a truly unique viewing experience.
+A modern parable of home invasion, this Swiss movie benefits from Meier’s original direction to make for a truly unique viewing experience.
 One of a new generation of Swiss filmmakers reinvigorating the national industry, Meier’s equally solid follow up Sister premiered at the 2012 Berlin International Film Festival to rapturous acclaim.